fomightez/jan2015feng_gr_m/why python.rst

 Slides
 ------

-`Slide link`_ The beginning is covering slides up to ``Where to code and run Python?``
+`Slides link`_ The beginning is covering slides up to ``Where to code and run Python?``

 .. _Slide link: http://fomightez.github.io/JanFifteenth_slides/#/